-Côte d'Ivoire's economy is undergoing rapid change given the dynamism of the secondary and tertiary sectors.
+Côte d'Ivoire's economy is undergoing rapid change thanks to the dynamism of the secondary and tertiary sectors.
 However, the economy remains dependent on its agriculture, and in particular the coffee-cocoa sector.
-The Government's recent estimates show that, in 2018, coffee and cocoa together represented 39.8% of the value of exports (excluding exceptional goods) and 9.7% of the country's tax revenues.
+The Government's estimates show that, in 2018, coffee and cocoa together represented 39.8% of the value of exports (excluding exceptional goods) and 9.7% of the country's tax revenues.
+In 2019, coffee and cocoa represented 41.3% of the value of exports (excluding exceptional goods) and 9.9% of the country's tax revenues according to the Government's estimates.